vmware-tanzu/community-edition/docs/site/content/docs/assets/cli-install-windows.md

     > Both `docker` and `kubectl` are required to be present on the system, but are not explicit Chocolatey dependencies.
     > Installing the Tanzu Community Edition package will extract the binaries and configure the plugin repositories.
 This might take a minute.
-    > Using an explicit version is required for now.

 1. The `tanzu` command will be added to your `$PATH` variable automatically by Chocolatey.